-More than a doctrine, the Trinity results from an understanding of God derived from His Word.
-Apart from the New Testament, we could not have conceived of God in the manner He is presented Himself to us.
+The Trinity results from an understanding of God derived from a systemization of teachings from His Word.
+Apart from the New Testament, we could not have conceived of God in the manner He has presented Himself to us.
 Because the Trinity accurately reflects the being of God, if we love God we are compelled to seek to understand it and study it.
 Our passion for God moves us to glorify Him as we ought, giving proper adoration to His Being as revealed to us.
 Therefore, while difficult, the doctrine of the Trinity is far from merely academic.